Equine Center FAQs

 Yes, students can board their horse at the Asbury University Equine facilities.
-There are two types of board available: stall board or turn-out pasture board.
-Contact Marilyn Walker (administrative assistant) for prices and availability.
+There are three types of board available: turn-out pasture, stall/pasture, and stall/private paddock.
+Contact the Equine Program for prices and availability.

 No, the University provides horses and all equipment needed for riding and classes.

 The equine facility is located two miles from the main campus.
 A van is provided for transportation for all classes.
 Outside of class, you can usually find another student with a car heading out to the farm.

 Yes, there are nominal additional course fees for all classes involving horses.